Bruno Brivonesi: World War II

-When Italy entered World War II, on 10 June 1940, Brivonesi (by then a vice admiral) was the commander of the Italian naval forces in Libya, with a seat in Bengasi (a command that he had assumed on 24 April of the same year).
+When Italy entered World War II, on 10 June 1940, Brivonesi (by then divisional admiral) was the commander of the Italian naval forces in Libya, with a seat in Bengasi (a command that he had assumed on 24 April of the same year).
 Under his command were the old armoured cruiser San Giorgio, one destroyer flotilla with four ships, one torpedo boat flotilla with four ships, two submarine flotillas with ten boats, six gunboats, one auxiliary minelayer and three tankers.

 On 18 August 1940, Brivonesi sailed from Bengasi on board the auxiliary minelayer Monte Gargano; after evading an attack by Rorqual, the ship rendezvoused with the submarine Iride and the torpedo boat in the Gulf of Bomba for the preparations of Operation G.A.
 1, a first attempt by the Tenth Light Flotilla to attack the harbour of Alexandria.
 Monte Gargano was there to act as a replenishment ship for the other two vessels.
 British aircraft flying nearby, however, noticed the unusual presence of three ships in the usually deserted Gulf of Bomba, and Fairey Swordfish torpedo bombers were sent to attack them on 22 August: both Iride and Monte Gargano were sunk, thus sanctioning the failure of the operation before it could start.
 Brivonesi and the entire crew of Monte Gargano were able to abandon ship before she capsized and sank in shallow waters.

 On 24 April 1941, Brivonesi left Libya and assumed command of the 3rd Naval Division (heavy cruisers Trento, Trieste, and Bolzano), based in Messina, with Trieste as flagship.

 On 24 May 1941, Brivonesi's 3rd Division (Trieste, Bolzano and the destroyers Ascari, Lanciere and Corazziere) was providing distant escort to a troop convoy (four troop transports with one destroyer and four torpedo boats as close escort), when HMS Upholder torpedoed one of the troopships, Conte Rosso, which sank with the loss of 1,297 men.

 Between 26 and 29 September 1941, Brivonesi and the 3rd Division (Trento, Trieste, and Gorizia, in addition to the destroyers Ascari, Lanciere, Corazziere and Carabiniere) sailed from Messina as part of the force tasked with countering Operation Halberd.
 The Italian force, however, did not meet the British force, and there was no battle.